plone/buildout.coredev/docs/intro.rst

 =======================================
 The first step in fixing a bug is getting this `buildout <https://github.com/plone/buildout.coredev>`_ running.
 We recommend fixing the bug on the latest branch and then `backporting <http://en.wikipedia.org/wiki/Backporting>`_ as necessary.
-`Github <https://github.com/plone/buildout.coredev/>`_ by default always points to the currently active branch.
+`GitHub <https://github.com/plone/buildout.coredev/>`_ by default always points to the currently active branch.
 More information on switching release branches is below.

 To set up a plone 5 development environment::